aaronbloomfield/slp/docs/rubyrails-getting-started.md

 4. Log out, then log back in again
 5. Try the "final steps" commands from [those directions](https://gorails.com/setup/ubuntu/14.04).
 In particular, if you run `rails new myapp`, then it should work.
 (You will likely want to delete the myapp/ directory once you've tested this)

 You will have to run through the rest of the "final steps" commands to configure your rails application.
-As your first rails application needs to be called "rubyrails", you will need to enter `rails new rubyrails -d mysql`, and then the rest of the commands listed there.
+As your first rails application needs to be called "railshw", you will need to enter `rails new railshw -d mysql`, and then the rest of the commands listed there.

 ### Setting up a new Rails app